 National Security and Defense Integration: AI is viewed first and foremost as a critical asset for national defense and intelligence, making its military application a top priority.

-Cybersecurity Focus: Significant resources are dedicated to leveraging AI for offensive and defensive cybersecurity to protect critical infrastructure, including the physical AI compute clusters and the high-speed fiber lines of the data center network.
+Cybersecurity Focus: Significant resources are dedicated to employing AI for offensive and defensive cybersecurity to protect critical infrastructure, including the physical AI compute clusters and the high-speed fiber lines of the data center network.

-Emphasis on Growth: The primary solution to job displacement caused by AI agents (like those displacing customer service or accounting roles) is to accelerate economic growth, arguing that new, higher-skilled jobs will emerge and absorb the displaced workforce.
+Emphasis on Growth: The primary solution to job displacement caused by AI agents (like those displacing customer service or accounting roles) is to accelerate economic growth, arguing that new, higher-skilled jobs will emerge and absorb any displaced workforce.

 While governments regulate, corporations build and build fast.
 AI is a competitive business, where speed can mean the difference between dominance and obsolescence.
 OpenAI's GPT, Anthropic's Claude, Microsoft's CoPilot, and Google's Gemini are locked in a race to create increasingly capable and profitable AI systems.